-Banks consider quitting Barcelona as Catalonia threatens split from Spain
+Top bank moving HQ out of Catalonia over threat of split from Spain

 Catalonia vs Spain: Here's what could happen next

+Banco Sabadell said in a statement that the move of its legal home to Alicante wouldn't involve the transfer of any employees.
+The 135-year-old company "has corporate and operational centers in different cities in Spain and [the] United Kingdom," it added.

-Caixabank did not directly address reports that it was considering moving out of Barcelona, but told CNN that "the necessary decisions will be taken, in due course."
+Caixabank didn't directly address reports that it was considering shifting its headquarters out of Barcelona, but told CNN that "the necessary decisions will be taken, in due course."

 The bank said it was focused on "the objective of protecting the interests of our customers, shareholders and employees at all times."